vsm/vsm-box/README.md

     How many pixels a foot should not cover, left and right above its Term.
   + `connFootVisible`: {Boolean}:
     In order to not draw any feet, make this `false`.
-    (Note: just making `connFootColor` draw feet in TheConns' background-color (which is set via CSS) would not work, because the feet would become visible again when mouse-hovering puts a highlight-color under the connector).
+    (Note: just giving `connFootColor` the background-color, or a fully transparent color (so it would not show up in a highlighted connector either) is not ideal, because of certain pixel-alignments of undecorated legs.
+Use this setting instead).
   + `connTridRelW`: {Number}:
     The trident's relation-leg's pointer's *half*-width (in pixels).
     Half-width is used as it makes calculations simpler than with full width.